DarthDemono’s Notes for Functional programming L+Pr / IP-18fFUNPEG

 }

--- Custom Show
+Custom Show instance for Team

 instance Show Team where